Students should always confirm course meeting dates, times, and delivery modes via the Course Timetables website.

 - you are not academically eligible to enrol for this academic session because of your most recent sessional grade report decision (such as may not continue or required to withdraw or debarment);

-- you have an outstanding debt to York University of more than $75;
+- you have an outstanding debt to York University of more than $1,500 (domestic students) or $3,500 (for international students);

-- the registration and enrolment system is temporarily unavailable;
+- the Registration and Enrolment Module is temporarily unavailable;

-- you have used a computer program, script, or other service to gain unauthorized access to the registration and enrolment system.
+- you have used a computer program, script, or other service to gain unauthorized access to the Registration and Enrolment Module.

 To resolve the enrolment block, please contact Registrarial Services at 416-872-YORK (9675).